• Skip to primary navigation

 collage of two pictures of frying bacon, onions and apples, then adding sauerkraut.

 • Step #1: Cook the onions and the bacon for about 3 minutes on medium-low heat.
 Add the apple cubes and stir for another 3 minutes.
-Sprinkle the sugar on top, stir, and let caramelize slightly for 1-2 minutes.
+Sprinkle the sugar on top, stir, and let it caramelize slightly for 1-2 minutes.

 • Step #2: Add the fermented cabbage, salt, pepper, caraway seeds, and apple cider/white wine/ apple juice.
 Stir well, cover, and cook on low heat for about 30 minutes.